JesperDramsch/ml.recipes/_sources/welcome.md

 A collection of "easy wins" to make machine learning in research reproducible.

-This tutorial focuses on basics that work.
+This books focuses on basics that work.
 Getting you 90% of the way to top-tier reproducibility.

 Every scientific conference has seen a massive uptick in applications that use some type of machine learning.
 Whether it’s a linear regression using scikit-learn, a transformer from Hugging Face, or a custom convolutional neural network in Jax, the breadth of applications is as vast as the quality of contributions.